brkyozdemir/scoutium-laravel/README.md

+Do not forget to convert .env.example to .env

 # Configuring Environment Variables
-- create a db named 'laravel' and configure the environment variables
+Create a db named 'laravel' and configure the environment variables

 ```
 DB_CONNECTION=mysql